 Increase blog subscribers by 15% by the end of Q3

-Hypotheses & Assumptions
+5. Hypotheses & Assumptions

 Make the case for why you’re recommending a specific focus area and its underlying initiatives.
 Demonstrate how each marketing initiative plays a role in reaching a goal or set of goals.
 For example:

 Example hypothesis: “By placing a featured call-to-action (CTA) and conversion form above the fold on our website homepage, we anticipate our website sessions-to-contacts conversion rate will increase from 0.75% to 1%.”

 Executing a quarterly marketing plan requires a team effort.
 Who on your marketing team will champion various initiatives within the proposed roadmap?
 If you have multiple team members in your marketing department, be sure to get buy-in.
 Then, assign duties and deadlines for timely deployment of initiatives and, just as importantly, provide empowerment and accountability.

-Assessment of Mid-Quarter Progress & Final Results
+7. Assessment of Mid-Quarter Progress & Final Results

+A quarterly roadmap offers much more flexibility than a yearly plan.
 Assess progress mid-way through the quarter to identify strengths and weaknesses, and discuss any adjustments.
 Then, two weeks prior to the end of your roadmap period, evaluate the results-to-date to determine next steps for the coming quarter.